Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 and another rule with lower priority grants `token:read` permission on the `/pci/` Container with a `reveal` transform, then reading tokens in the `/pci/high/` container will return masked data, and reading tokens in the `/pci/low/` container will return plaintext data.

+### Conditions
+Conditions allow specifying more specific restrictions for the access rule to be matched, such as scoping them to a specific token.
+For example, having a condition with attribute `ID`, operator `EQUALS` and value `<tokenId>`, will allow the application to only access the token with the given `<tokenId>` ID.

+Conditions are mutually exclusive with Container and are currently only available for Expiring applications.

 ### Permissions